Tuesday, 31 January 2012

 2 litres water

-Prepare the jars (about 6-7) by running them through the dishwasher.
+Prepare the jars (about 6-7 big jars or 11-12 small 250ml ones - it's roughly 2.75 litres total) by running them through the dishwasher.
 Put a few saucers in the freezer (for testing the set).

 Once they're cool, cut the oranges into quarters (they look like this).
 Use a spoon to scoop the insides out into a sieve placed over a bowl.
 Squish the insides through the sieve until the pulp has all come out into the bowl and only the pips* and white sectioning bits (for want of a better word!) are left.
 Put the pulp/juice to the side.

 Take the soft peels and get ready to shred.
-Scrape/slice the peels slightly so there isn't too much pith and slice off any funny bits.
-I then sliced each 1/4 lengthwise and then very thinly sliced each one - I made them about 1mm thick.
-It does take a while so music/company/film/tv is recommended... (you could also slice them a bit thicker but it will be chunky in the marmalade - I don't know if a mandoline/processor slicer would work as they're pretty soft).
+Scrape/slice the peels slightly so there isn't too much pith and slice off any funny bits (including any bit that haven't cooked through and are still hard and white).
+I then sliced each quarter lengthwise into two and then very thinly sliced each one - I made them about 1mm thick.
+It does take a long time so music/company/film/tv is recommended... (you could also slice them a bit thicker but it will be chunky in the marmalade).

 To test the set, take out a frozen saucer and put a little spoonful of marmalade onto it and place it back in the freezer for a few minutes.
 Run a finger into the marmalade - if it thickly crinkles in ripples in front of your fingertip, it is set.